-In this series, Dr. Dye shares what it means to “return” to the Father.
-She describes the physical ascent to Tziyon, using the geography of the area, to help unlock the understanding of the spiritual ascent of His children.
+A look at what it means to “return” to the Father.
+This teaching describes the physical ascent to Tziyon, using the geography of the area, to help unlock the understanding of the spiritual ascent of His children.
 Through the imagery of the “Tophet,” the most cursed place on earth, as well as the Gihon Spring and the Pool of Shiloach, this teaching reveals how we ascend through the power of the Holy Spirit who is reflected in the ceremony of the Rejoicing in the Water Drawing.

 This teaching examines the Beatitudes, which are based on a special daily prayer called the "Ashrei," from Psalm 145.
 Dr. Dye explains how Ashrei, or "praiseworthy," is revealed in the first word of Scripture, and she explains how this concept is woven throughout the Torah and the Psalms finding its ultimate fulfillment in the Beatitudes in the New Testament.